containers/youki/docs/src/user/basic_setup.md

 ### Getting the source

-Currently Youki can only be installed from the source code itself, so you will need to clone the Youki GitHub repository to get the source code for using it as a runtime.
+To obtain the source code for Youki you will need to clone the Github repository.
 If you are using any crates of Youki as dependency you need to do this step, as Cargo will automatically clone the repository for you.

 To clone the repository, run